2000 Hamilton Tiger-Cats season

-The 2000 Hamilton Tiger-Cats season was the 43rd season for the team in the Canadian Football League and their 51st overall.
+The 2000 Hamilton Tiger-Cats season was the 43rd season for the team in the Canadian Football League (CFL) and their 51st overall.
 The Tiger-Cats finished in second place in the East Division with a 9–9–0–2 record in the first CFL season that awarded points to overtime losses.
 The Tiger-Cats failed to defend their Grey Cup title when they lost to the Winnipeg Blue Bombers in the East Semi-Final.